What Is a Food Co-op? (And How It Works)

 Other than location, food co-op membership does not have any other restrictions.
 In regards to location, you may need to be a resident of the state where the store is located to become a member.

 Members buy shares of the co-op.
 They can buy a single share or more, depending on what the co-op allows.

 Everyone has the same voting rights, regardless of how many shares you own.
 One member = one vote.

 Food co-op members establish relationships with local vendors, mom-and-pop shops, and producers to stock their grocery stores.
 This results in high-quality, local, organic food.

 They may organize and execute community outreach and educational programs as well.

 Events such as cooking classes, food bank sponsorships, and healthy eating initiatives are all possible community outreach and education that a food co-op may partake in.

 My food cooperative does not inflate prices.
 No one is paid to run it.
 We charge enough to cover bills to keep it open and in fact, almost times markup doesn’t even provide a profit if the product is already costly.
 Not all stores are alike.— Yoli Ouiya (@yoliouiya) March 22, 2020

 Are Food Co-ops Cheaper Than Grocery Stores?

-But when it comes to competing with the behemoths such as Walmart, where the quality of food may be lower, and there are locations around the country, the prices might be higher than shopping there.
+But when it comes to competing with the behemoths such as Walmart, food co-op prices will typically be higher.

 What Are the Benefits of a Food Co-op?